sidharrth2002/LaBo/report/main.typ

 === The Experts

 CLIP is the choice architecture in LaBO; it learns a transferable visual representation by contrastively training image and text encoders on 400 million (image, text) pairs #cite(<CLIP>).
 It's wide training corpus and general understanding of worldly knowledge makes it a suitable candidate for the generalist.
-BioMedCLIP is a multimodal biomedical foundation model, trained on PMC-15M, a dataset containing 15 million biomedical image-text pairs that are taken from scientific articles in PubMed Central (PMC).
-The corpus taxonomy includes dermatology photos, microscopy, histopathology and X-Rays.
+BioMedCLIP is a multimodal biomedical foundation model, a large-scale dataset comprising 15 million biomedical image-text pairs extracted from scientific publications in PubMed Central (PMC).
+The corpus taxonomy includes dermatoloscopy images, microscopy, histopathology and radiography.

 To ensure a fair comparison, we standardise the architecture by using ViT-B/16 for both experts, instead of the ViT-L/14 used in LaBO.
 While ViT-L/14 outperforms the base variant, large-scale BioMedCLIP models are not publicly available; however, scaling laws suggest that performance would improve proportionally by increasing transformer complexity #cite(<Zhai_2022_CVPR>).